-Air Quality in the East Ayrshire Council area is generally good with low concentrations of PM{10} , NO_2 and other pollutants that are subject to LAQM.
-The highest concentrations of PM{10} and NO_2 arise at heavily trafficked locations in the more urban northern parts of the area, particularly within the congested areas in the centre of Kilmarnock.
-Road traffic and undefined "rural" sources are important sources of NO_2 in East Ayrshire whereas PM{10} is predominantly derived from outside the local authority area.
-It is anticipated that the background concentrations of PM{10} and NO2 will decline slightly over the coming years as a result of reduced transport emissions due to technological improvements and a continued decline in the use of coal for power generation within the UK.
+Air Quality in the East Ayrshire Council area is generally good with relatively low concentrations of PM10, PM{2.5}, NO2 and other pollutants (Appendix A) that are subject to LAQM.
+The highest concentrations of PM10, PM{2.5} and NO2 arise at heavily trafficked locations in the more urban northern parts of the area, particularly within the congested areas in the centre of Kilmarnock.
+Road traffic and undefined "rural" sources are important sources of NO2 in East Ayrshire whereas PM10 and PM{2.5} are predominantly derived from outside the local authority area.
+It is anticipated that the background concentrations of PM10, PM{2.5} and NO2 will decline slightly over the coming years as a result of reduced transport emissions due to technological improvements and a continued decline in the use of coal for power generation within the UK.
+Scotland closed its last coal-fired power station in 2016.
 Measures implemented by East Ayrshire Council will also improve air quality and these are listed in Section 2.
-As surface coal mining is in decline within the local area (now down to one operational site) the impact on air quality has lessened substantially from this source.
+As surface coal mining is in decline within the local area (now down to one operational site, Figure G.3) the impact on air quality has lessened substantially from this source.